Bribery Defense Attorney In Miami

 Bribery is a serious criminal charge and should be treated in kind.
 Those who are at risk of conviction also risk penalties that include years in prison and extremely burdensome fines.
 If you are under investigation or have been charged with bribery, immediately reach out to someone who can help you fight the charges against you.

-For more than 35 years, Jonathan Blecher, P.A. has provided the legal counsel many have relied on to secure better outcomes when they were criminally accused.
+For more than 40 years, my firm, Jonathan B. Blecher, P.A., has provided the legal counsel many have relied on to secure better outcomes when they were criminally accused.
 By hiring a private criminal defense attorney, you have the benefit of receiving counsel from a bribery defense attorney in Miami who is dedicated to your case.
-We provide each client with a personalized defense strategy that can help them avoid or mitigate their responsibility for the charges against them.
+I provide each client with a personalized defense strategy that can help them avoid or mitigate their responsibility for the charges against them.

 What Is Considered Bribery?

 Most people are familiar with the concept of bribery as it pertains to politics and public officials, but its implications can stretch into areas of life involving business, the judicial system, sporting events, and others like these.
 Any time someone offers, accepts, agrees to, or gives a bribe in exchange for some official action, bribery could be alleged.

 In all instances of bribery, there is a “quid pro quo,” which is an exchange of one thing for another.
 These exchanges usually involve favors for money or favors for favors, but any exchange where it would be otherwise illegal to agree to one, conduct one, or meet its terms could be considered bribery.

 For example, paying a judge to rule out critical evidence in a court case would be considered bribery.
 So too would be paying a public official to act or vote a certain way.
 Even making an offer to a police officer to get out of a traffic ticket can be considered bribery.